Health Science: Health Promotion

 The Health Promotion concentration covers the specific competencies required for students to qualify to take the Certified Health Education Specialist (CHES®) examination administered by the National Commission for Health Education Credentialing, Inc. Students can seek careers as a community health educator in a variety of settings such as public and community agencies, business and industry, hospitals, and other types of clinical facilities.
 The health promotion concentration also prepares students who may want to advance their health degree (e.g., MPH, MPA in Health Administration, or DrPH/PhD/EdD in public health/Health Education/Community Health).

-Dr. Charis Davidson is the co-director of the undergraduate Health Science program, and leads the Health Promotion concentration.
-Dr. Davidson teaches courses that help students develop essential skills in health promotion including needs assessment, intervention planning, and evaluation.
-Her goal is for students to graduate Mercy College prepared to work towards health equity in the communities they serve.
+Dr. Charis Davidson teaches in the Health Promotion concentration of the undergraduate Health Science program.
+Her courses help students develop essential skills in health promotion including needs assessment, intervention planning, and evaluation.
+Her goal is for students to graduate Mercy University prepared to work towards health equity in the communities they serve.
 Dr. Davidson supports students exploring their interests in public health and health promotion as they decide whether to pursue a career in this field.
 She holds an MPH and DrPH in Health Promotion, Education, and Behavior from the Arnold School of Public Health at the University of South Carolina.
 In addition to working with students, Dr. Davidson is an active practitioner and researcher.

 Want More Info?